EliahKagan/Dijkstra/README.md

 This is a [Fibonacci minheap](https://en.wikipedia.org/wiki/Fibonacci_heap) +
 map data structure.
-It provides the best known asymptotic runtime of any data structure for Dijkstra&rsquo;s algorithm (and the related Prim&rsquo;s algorithm) in the general case, and the least uncommonly implemented of several data structures with that asymptotic complexity.
+It provides the best known asymptotic runtime of any data structure for Dijkstra&rsquo;s algorithm (and the related Prim&rsquo;s algorithm) in the general case.
+It is the least uncommonly implemented of several data structures with that asymptotic complexity.

 - Compared to a [binary heap](#binary-heap), the Fibonacci heap has better asymptotic runtime, but that is a simple data structure that, even though it